grematt/RPC-Lang-Compiler/README.md

 ```
 Or leave off standard_lip.cpp if you wish to have no I/O.
 # Bugs
 While I tried to test as much as I could, I surely missed some bugs.
-If you find any, please let me know by means of an issue.
+If you find any, please let me know by means of an issue. <br>
+There are also some memory leaks present, though only in main-loop.cpp in generate_output_file.
+This code was taken from the LLVM website where they outlined how to generate an output file, so to my understanding these leaks are not a fault of my own code.